chensxb97/object_detection_chatbot/shared/detection files/aerial_car_detection/README.md

 ## USAGE

-You can download the model at https://drive.google.com/file/d/1UWzucDKuuvtbyTJDjZ0qKtFATnPbp95H/view
+You can download the pre-trained weights at https://drive.google.com/file/d/1UWzucDKuuvtbyTJDjZ0qKtFATnPbp95H/view

 **1. Vehicle Detection on aerial images**